open-horizon/open-horizon.github.io/docs/troubleshoot/index.md

 {: codeblock}

 4. Install Docker by following the instructions for [Docker CENTOS Installation ![Opens in a new tab](../images/icons/launch-glyph.svg "Opens in a new tab")](https://docs.docker.com/engine/install/centos/).
-	NOTE: The latest version of Docker is not supported with RHEL 8 by Red Hat, however it is tested to be installable and runs with IEAM on RHEL 8.
+	NOTE: The latest version of Docker is not supported with RHEL 8 by Red Hat, however it is tested to be installable and runs with OH on RHEL 8.

 ### OCP edge cluster TLS internal error